motioneye-project/motioneyeos/board/olimex/a20_olinuxino/readme.txt

    for the A20-OLinuXino-MICRO board using mainline kernel
  - olimex_a20_olinuxino_lime_defconfig
    for the A20-OLinuXino-LIME board using mainline kernel
- - olimex_a20_olinuxino_lime_legacy_defconfig
-   for the A20-OLinuXino-LIME board using legacy linux-sunxi kernel
  - olimex_a20_olinuxino_lime2_defconfig
    for the A20-OLinuXino-LIME2 board using mainline kernel

-The legacy linux-sunxi kernels are based on the vendor code drops.
-They are only useful when accelerated 3D graphics and multimedia support is strictly necessary.

 The Mainline Kernel is already a much better choice for a headless server.
 And also the mainline kernel works fine even for a basic Linux desktop